-Transfer a program in current memory onto the disk for later use.
+PURPOSE: Transfer a program in current memory onto the disk for later use.

-SAVE "program name", device #, command #
+FORMAT: SAVE "program name", device #, command #

 As before, the command number is optional.
 If there is already a program or file by the same name on the disk or there isn't enough room on the disk, an error signal will be generated.
-If there isn't enough room, other programs will have to be erased or used a different disk.
+If there isn't enough room, other programs will have to be erased or use a different disk.

-SAVE "HOMEWORK", 8
+EXAMPLE: SAVE "HOMEWORK", 8